ndcn/omicser/GOVERNENCE_draft.md

 While maintainers can modify code directly, this ability is rarely used.
 Instead, changes are proposed as pull requests, and are only merged after they have been reviewed by at least one other _core developer_.
 Changes to the API (especially breaking changes) must also be approved by the project lead.

 Additional maintainers are recruited from contributors.
-An invitation to join the core team can be extended to anyone who has made a major contribution, either through a small number of large changes, or a consistent pattern of smaller contributions.
+An invitation to join the maintainers can be extended to anyone who has made a major contribution, either through a small number of large changes, or a consistent pattern of smaller contributions.
 Any existing core developer can propose a contributor be invited to the _core developers_ by contacting the project lead.
 The project lead will the confirm the invitation with the other maintainers.

+All _maintainers_ are bound by the [code of conduct](CODE_OF_CONDUCT.md).

+#### Contributors
+To date, there are a number of users of the NDCN Omics Browser (or omicser) who have contributed code and documentation.
+Currently all of the contributors are also members of the _“Brain Trust”_ group, but as the project matures it is our goal to welcome many more _contributors_.

-All maintainers are bound by the [code of conduct](CODE_OF_CONDUCT.md).
+All _contributors_ are bound by the [code of conduct](CODE_OF_CONDUCT.md).

 <!-- More details can be found in the [maintainers guidelines](MAINTAINER_GUIDELINES.md).-->